Taylor Tomlinson: Personal life

-In her stand-up material, Tomlinson has frequently referred to her experiences of mental health issues, including depression, panic attacks, and night terrors.
+In her stand-up material, Tomlinson has frequently referred to her experiences with mental health issues, including depression, panic attacks, and night terrors.
 She said she has struggled with depression and anxiety since her adolescence, while also noting how she felt "very hopeful about the future" as a teenager, citing her "very rich and fulfilling" imagination as a main factor for it.
 In her 2022 special Look at You, she discussed being diagnosed with bipolar disorder.

-In her first special, Quarter-Life Crisis, Tomlinson said that she had once gotten engaged, but had called the marriage off before the taping of the show.
+In her first special, Quarter-Life Crisis (2020), Tomlinson said that she had once gotten engaged, but had called the marriage off before the taping of the show.
 She was in a relationship with fellow comedian Sam Morril from March 2020 to February 2022.
-As they were quarantined during the COVID-19 pandemic, they started New Couple Gets Quarantined, a web series chronicling the experience of being quarantined together as a couple.
+In April 2020, as they were quarantined during the COVID-19 pandemic, they started New Couple Gets Quarantined, a web series chronicling the experience of being quarantined together as a couple.
 They made a podcast together, This is important to me with Sam Morril and Taylor Tomlinson, where Morril and Tomlinson picked their respective favorite movies the other one hadn't watched.

 In her 2024 special Have It All, Tomlinson came out as bisexual, joking about her experiences trying to date women.
 She also discussed her three siblings, including a transgender brother and a lesbian sister.